 Two types of letters of support are required.

-First, a letter of support from the program faculty must be included.
+- 1. A letter of support from the program faculty must be included.
 All program faculty should be listed.
 It must be apparent which program faculty support the change and those who do not.
-For UCCC purposes, a simple majority rules.

-Additional letters of support are required from department heads directly affected by the change (e.g., students will be required to take a course in another department.)
+For UCCC purposes, a simple majority rules. - 2.
+Additional letters of support are required from department heads directly affected by the change.
+These letters need to state the department acknowledges and can accommodate the changes (i.e., additional students in a specific course, deletion of a course, etc.).

-All course proposals, whether for addition, deletion, or modification, associated with the proposed new degree program must be submitted at the same time as the proposal for the program addition.
+NOTE: All course proposals, whether for addition, deletion, or modification, associated with the proposed new degree program must be submitted at the same time as the proposal for the program addition.
 New degree programs will not be approved until all associated courses are also approved.